marcusgia2505/classsExGameInstructions/docs/index.rst

 Below you find a list of the last updates:

+:Dec 6th 2018: The new version of the documentation is released.
 :Sep 5th 2018: A new version is released: version 3.5.
 :Jan 18th 2018: A new version is released version 3.4.5.
 New features include a camera input, a discrete choice element for lecturers and a new contract element.
 :Feb 20th 2017: classEx was updated to version 3.4.3.